Trina0224/WalkingWithGod/README.md

 9. no verse returned processing. ok.  ?? on checking
 11. Default generate random famous verses.
 16. Bug, click hide/unhide and cause background change. ok. ??on checking
-17. Click on verses and can change display location on the screen.
-18. Can Also change shading location on the background.
 19. code clean.
-21. Design our own CORS server.

 # Done:
 1. other API search.   ok.